WebAssembly/component-model/design/mvp/Async.md

 ### Structured concurrency

-Calling *into* a component creates a `Task` to track ABI state related to the *callee* (like "number of outstanding borrows").
+As mentioned above, calling a component export creates a task to track the state used to enforce Canonical ABI rules that apply to the callee (an example

-Calling *out* of a component creates a `Subtask` to track ABI state related to the *caller* (like "which handles have been lent").
+being: the number of received borrowed handles that still need to be dropped before the call returns).

-When one component calls another, there is thus a `Subtask`+`Task` pair that collectively maintains the overall state of the call and enforces that both components uphold their end of the ABI contract.
-But when the host calls into a component, there is only a `Task` and, symmetrically, when a component calls into the host, there is only a `Subtask`.
+Symmetrically, calling a component *import* creates a **subtask** to track the state used to enforce Canonical ABI rules that apply to the *caller* (an example being: which handles have been lent that the caller can't drop until the call resolves).

-Based on this, the call stack when a component calls a host-defined import will have the general form:
+When one component calls another, there is thus a new task+subtask pair created to ensure that both components uphold their end of the Canonical ABI rules.
+But when the host calls a component export, there is only a task and, symmetrically, when a component calls a host-defined import, there is only a subtask.
+Thus, the **async call stack** at the point when a component calls a host-defined import will have the general form:
 ```
 [Host]
   ↓ host calls component export